 When it comes to online transfers, I would be surprised to see big names like MoneyGram and Western Union offering better rates, but keep in mind that other online-specific companies may offer better deals than Wise.
 If you find yourself traveling overseas frequently or receiving payment in foreign currencies, be sure to look into the Wise Borderless account to see if it fits your needs.

-Affordability.
-When compared to a bank, Wise’s fees and exchange rates will almost always be better.
+- Affordability.
+When compared to a traditional bank in Hong Kong, Wise’s fees and exchange rates will almost always be better.

 What to be aware of

 - Bank account transfers only.
 Funds must be sent to the recipient’s bank account; there is no option for cash pickup.